sombriks/sample-spring-boot-pdf/README.md

 ## limitations

 - only inline css will be honored
+- css3 features not available (flex and flex-grid are unavailable)
 - images and resources external to the html document will not be loaded

 ## further reading